The Kebra Nagast: A New English Translation of the Ancient Book about the Ethiopian Queen of Sheba, King Solomon, and Their Son Menilek

 Michael Kleiner and I are embarked on a new translation of the Kəbrä Nägäśt, based on new research, better translation methods, and additional manuscripts.

 The Kəbrä Nägäśt is in Gəʿəz (Ethiopic).
-It has been edited from several manuscripts and translated into German in Carl Bezold's Kebra Nagast, Die Kerrlichkeit Der Könige: Nach Den Handschriften, Munich: K.B.
+It has been edited from several manuscripts and translated into German in Carl Bezold’s Kebra Nagast, Die Kerrlichkeit Der Könige: Nach Den Handschriften, Munich: K.B.
 Akademie de Wissenschaften, 1905.
 You can download the the Gəˁəz PDF of the book, which is now in the public domain, although it is very large: 20.3 MB.
-The English translation is available many places online, including here and here.
+The previous English translation, with some unfortunate choices and in outdated language, is available many places online, including here and here.